 I have never noticed any supporters of modern Bibles or detractors of the King James Version call out their own very false friend – the English second person pronoun “you.”
 Unlike some of the so-called false friends that appear randomly in the King James Bible, the false friend “you,” is repeatedly strewn throughout modern translations from front to back, from Genesis to Revelation.

 As our English language “progressed,” where it once distinguished between second person singulars and plurals,[i] it devolved into a morass of “yous” which are indistinguishable.
 On the one hand some dismiss this as an irrelevant concern.
 As one man recently told me, “You can tell by the context.”
 While that may be true on occasion, in fact very often we cannot tell by context.
-Perhaps we can tell better in face-to-face conversation that when reading – but even then our own practices belie that claim.
+Perhaps we can tell better in face-to-face conversations than when reading – but even then our own practices belie that claim.
 We modern English speakers, despite what they may teach us in school, have created numerous ways to let our hearers know we mean “you plural” – y’all, you’uns, youse, and you lot, for examples.
 We know instinctively that we need to make the distinction, even though our modern language has betrayed us.

 So, when modern translations are made, they extend that betrayal to us once again.
 You, you, you, you, and we don’t know which you!
 Unlike my friend who brushed it off nonchalantly, Greek scholar Bill Mounce admits the problem.
 Writing about “You” and “You” - Singular or Plural he says, “I wish modern English had a different form for ‘you’ plural.
 It would solve some sticky translation problems.”[ii]
 In portraying this problem, Mounce provides an example from John 1:50-51 in the New International Version: